fairdevices/fairdevices.org/index.md

 ![Hand-drawing of a laundry machine](/assets/images/WaMa1.png)

-The laundry machines is chosen as a first project item.
-Usually a small relay refuses its function or the main bearing starts rattling because the dampers lost friction first.
+The laundry machine is chosen as a first project item.
+Usually a small relay refuses its function or the main bearing starts rattling because the dampers lost friction in the first place.
 Within fairdevices, we would like to develop a universal platine, that will fit most of the conventional machines to secure a second, potentially infinite, repairabel life.

 ## More devices to come…